 Leaks can occur in different areas of plumbing through the house.
 Leaks in the sewer lines are harder to detect since there is a lower pressure.
 This can still be detected with professional equipment.

-Slab leak detection is done at Staggs Plumbing by using a hydrostatic pressure testing device.
-Testing even the slightest discrepancy in water pressure.
+Slab leak detection is done at Staggs Plumbing by using a hydrostatic pressure testing device, which tests even the slightest discrepancy in water pressure.
 This machine also allows the professionals to determine where exactly this leak is coming from.

 A 2,000 sq. ft. home typically uses 300 linear feet of pipe under the foundation.
 300 feet of piping can seem like a lot.
 So when any serious issues start to happen, a professional is the only person to call.
-They can ensure the job was repaired correctly and effectively.
+They can ensure the issue is repaired correctly and effectively.

 If your home is located in this region of Texas and you notice wet patches on your floor, please get in touch with us ASAP before the problem gets out of hand.